MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab09_Azure.md

 ---
 lab:
   title: 'Lab 9: Integration with Azure'
   module: 'Module 7: Integrate Dataverse and Azure and Module 8: Custom Connectors'
+  description: 'This lab focuses on both inbound and outbound integration with Azure.
+In this lab you will:'
+  duration: 186 minutes
+  level: 400
+  islab: true
+  primarytopics:
+    - Azure
 ---

 # Practice Lab 9 – Azure